 Exploration activities at Corihuarmi are expected to continue at the end of 2016 and possibly during 2017, but the nature and extent of the activity will depend on the available financial resources.
+Exploration activities at Ollachea include a 5,200m drill program on the eastern extension of the Minapampa ore zone as a continuation of the drilling campaign of 2013.
+The estimated cost of the drill program is \$1.2 million.

 The Company has signed a letter of mandate with COFIDE to structure a Senior Debt Facility for up to \$240 million, under which the Bridge Loan is expected to be refinanced.
-The Senior Debt Facility is expected to be in place by the end of 2016; however, the availability of the Senior Debt Facility is not guaranteed and its terms, including the facility's size, are still to be negotiated.
+The Senior Debt Facility is expected to be in place towards the end of 2016 or during the first quarter of 2017; however, the availability of the Senior Debt Facility is not guaranteed and its terms, including the facility's size, are still to be negotiated.
 If the Company is not able to secure the Senior Debt Facility it will not have the funds available to develop the Ollachea Gold Project and will be required to delay, scale back or eliminate various programs related to the Project.
 Additionally, an equity offering is expected to be required to supplement the Senior Debt Facility in funding the development of the Ollachea Gold Project and for corporate and working capital purposes.